Carmen Villani: Fonit Cetra (1967–1970)

 The management of Villani's new Fonit Cetra record label had great plans for the singer.
 Her debut single, the classy torch song "Io per amore" (I for Love), written and co-performed by Pino Donaggio, became 11th in the Sanremo Festival of 1967 and charted in Italy.
 A series of deeply emotional ballads followed: "Grin grin grin" (written by Paolo Conte and presented in the elaborate studio set of the Diamoci del tu TV show), "Per dimenticare" (Made to Forget), "Trenta 0233".
 Her 1968 output included "Questa sinfonia" (This Symphony).
-The title track for another film, Il profeta has been included in a number of collection albums.
+The title track for another film, Mr. Kinky has been included in a number of collection albums.
 The flipside upbeat "Non prenderla sul serio" (Don't Take It Seriously) was the theme to the Su e giù TV programme.
 Villani returned to the final of the Sanremo Festival and the Italian charts with "Piccola piccola" in 1969.
 The track won the Tokyo Festival and was a big success in Japan, but remained her last chart hit to date.
 The rest of her 1969 output, including "Se" (If) written in the signature style by Conte and presented at the Canzonissima contest, failed to make impact on the charts.
 For the subsequent two years, Villani co-hosted Sunday variety shows musically directed by Gorni Kramer.
 Her Sanremo success continued with a 12th place for her performance of "Hippy" alongside the author Fausto Leali in 1970.
 Her last single with Fonit Cetra was "L’amore è come un bimbo" (Love is Like a Child).